Gold Delta SkyMiles Credit Card from American Express Review

 The first bonus is a $50 statement credit you can earn simply for making a Delta purchase with your new card.
 The bigger bonus, though, is the 60,000 miles you earn for making at least $2,000 in purchases on your card.
-The value of Delta SkyMiles varies depending on what flights you book, but this bonus could be worth as much as $1,200 in free travel.
+The value of Delta SkyMiles varies depending on what flights you book.

 When you shop with Delta using your Gold Delta SkyMiles credit card, you earn two miles per dollar spent.
 For all other purchases, you earn one mile per dollar spent.
 There’s no limit to the number of miles you can earn each year, either when shopping with Delta or using your card for everyday spending.

 Miles can be redeemed for travel with both Delta and more than 30 airline partners.
 Cardholders can simply log into Delta.com, search for a flight marked Pay with Miles eligible, and choose to pay with miles alone or with a combination of miles and money.
 There is no fee to using Pay with Miles, you can use your miles to book tickets for others, and there’s no cap on the number of miles you can use to pay.

 The Gold Delta SkyMiles credit card comes with lots of travel perks for Delta customers.
 These include:

 - One free checked bag.
 This will save you up to $60 in baggage fees on a round-trip flight.